Global Tobacco Companies’ Latest Earnings Review: Nicotine Pouch Business Shows Broad Strength, Emerging as a Key Growth Driver

 • Haypp Group: Pouches represent 68% of oral-nicotine sales; like-for-like volume up 21%.

 2Firsts, November 14, 2025 — Several global tobacco and next-generation nicotine companies have released their financial results for the third quarter of 2025.
 The nicotine-pouch segment was highlighted across multiple reports, showing strong growth, market expansion, and strategic advancement.
-2Firsts has compiled and summarized the key figures from five leading companies.
+2Firsts has compiled and summarized the key figures from seven leading companies.

 PMI: Pouch Shipments Double; U.S. ZYN Sales Up 39%